lorrainescanlon/brendan-the-navigator/README.md

 ![Colour Palette](docs/images/colourpalette.PNG)

+Fonts used are Lato and Fairplay Display.

 ## Technologies
-- HTML - To create the basic site layout, containers and content.
+- HTML - To create the basic site layout and content.
 - CSS - To add style to features and content, and to add responsiveness for different device sizes.
 - Balsamiq - Used to create the wireframes.